-If you are using an older version of RVI Update (for example, a pre-v1.5 release) when attempting to install an update file, an error message will appear as shown in Figure 7-11.
-Before proceeding with your intended installation, you should upgrade your RVI Update application to the latest software.
+If you are using an older version of RVI Update (for example, a pre-v1.5 release) when attempting to install an update file, an error message appears as shown in Figure 7-11.
+Before proceeding with your intended installation, you must upgrade your RVI Update application to the latest software.